 Yes.
 As long as the cervix is closed and the mucous plug is in place, the placenta is protected, and cannot be reached by the man’s penis.
-It is just not possible that the penis “touches” the fetus.
+It is just not possible that the penis “touches” the foetus.

 The only way it can happen is if, at the end of pregnancy, the cervix is very open, there is a risk of premature birth.
-Then, gynecologists advise to no longer have sex, but it is primarily to avoid movements and vibrations that could possibly further accelerate the opening of the cervix.
+Then, gynaecologists advise to no longer have sex, but it is primarily to avoid movements and vibrations that could possibly further accelerate the opening of the cervix.

 Having sex cannot be harmful to the baby’s health.
 On the contrary: the pregnant woman who has secret pleasure of endorphins that also bring well-being to the baby.

 Is it normal to have an increased sex drive during pregnancy?

 Yes.
 Pregnancy is a time of stronger sex drive and a potentially more intense pleasure…

 For nine months, the body of the woman goes through significant changes.
 This physiological revolution can have consequences on the mood, but also on the woman’s desire: indeed, hormonal changes during pregnancy can lead to an increase of a woman’s libido.
 This is why some women see their desire increased tenfold when they are pregnant.

 Similarly, breasts and genital area get hyper vascularized during pregnancy, which makes these zones more sensitive.
 This can too have a positive effect: some women experience new sensations, and sometimes even their first orgasm when they’re pregnant!